developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/functionmap/index.md

-<h2>MX-to-OemConfig</h2>
+<h2>MX-to-OEMConfig</h2>

-For cases when one or more MX functions have not been implemented by Android Enterprise APIs, MX functions are configured using Zebra's OemConfig tool for [Android Managed Configurations](https://developer.android.com/work/managed-configurations).
+For cases when one or more MX functions have not been implemented by Android Enterprise APIs, MX functions are configured using Zebra's OEMConfig tool for [Android Managed Configurations](https://developer.android.com/work/managed-configurations).

 **_Information subject to change without notice_**.